Description of the HTTP API

 Result of successful execution: whoami object, (SCS cookie)

-*) Here and below the SCS cookie is given in parentheses, because sending/receiving it is required only if authorization via SCS is used.
+*) Here and below the SCS cookie is put in parentheses, because it is required only when authorizing via SCS.

-The login и logout commands are used only when authenticating with SCS.
+The login and logout commands are used only when authorizing via SCS.

 Description of used objects